 The authority on workplace safety and health is the Occupational Safety and Health Administration (OSHA), part of the U.S. Department of Labor.
-We’ve consulted OSHA’s Recommended Practices for Safety and Health Programs in Construction, an extensive document useful for building a detailed safety program, and have distilled it into this list of construction safety best practices.
+OSHA’s Recommended Practices for Safety and Health Programs in Construction is a helpful (but extensive) document useful for building a detailed safety program.
+We’ve done a bit of the heavy lifting for you, so please refer to the following simplified list of construction safety practices.

-This quick reference should get your wheels rolling (seatbelts fastened for safety, of course).
-However, to ensure you’re in compliance with safety regulations, contact OSHA, your state health and safety entity, and/or an attorney.
+This quick reference should get your wheels rolling.
+However, to ensure you’re in compliance with safety regulations, contact OSHA, your state health and safety entity, and/or an attorney for legal advice.
 And remember, OSHA requirements vary based on company size, industry, and location.

 Construction companies know it is critical to protect workers.
-But when the pace picks up, safety is often forgotten.
+But when the pace picks up, safety can fall to the wayside.
 This lapse can result in serious injuries or death.
-These 6 construction safety best practices can help you keep safety at the forefront of your business: lead, collaborate, communicate, educate, inspect, control, and adapt.
+These 6 construction safety practices can help you keep safety at the forefront of your business: lead, collaborate, communicate, educate, inspect, control, and adapt.

 1. Lead.
 As a leader, you impact the culture of your entire organization.
 When you build a work environment that promotes the health and safety of your employees, it sets the tone for the rest of your team.